mozilla-conduit/conduit-docs/phabricator-user.rst

 At this point you can click the "Submit" button at the bottom;
 however, this will leave the review open.
 You might want to do this if you have some preliminary comments and plan to give a more detailed review later.
-However, usually you will want to use the "Add Action..." dropdown to signal a clear intent to the revision author and to communicate what they should do next.
+Usually you will want to use the "Add Action..." dropdown to signal a clear intent to the revision author and to communicate what they should do next.
 These actions include:

-* **Accept Revision**: The diff is good as it is and can be landed.
+* **Accept Revision**: The diff is good as it is and can be landed, or at most requires small changes that do not need re-review.
 * **Request Changes**: The diff needs some changes before it can be landed.
 Specific change requests should be left as comments, as described above.